Hamilton Naki: Controversy concerning participation in 1967 heart transplantation

-The German surgeon Stefan von Sommoggy, who worked with Naki in South Africa for a year and, unlike many of his South African white colleagues, was on friendly terms with him, denied in a letter to the editor of the renowned German medical newspaper "Ärzteblatt" in response to the documentary " Hidden Heart" that Naki's participation in the operation in any form could be ruled out for two reasons.
+The German surgeon Stefan von Sommoggy, who worked with Naki in South Africa for a year and, unlike many of his South African white colleagues, was on friendly terms with him, denied in a letter to the editor of the renowned German medical newspaper "Ärzteblatt" in response to Hidden Heart, saying that Naki's participation in the operation in any form could be ruled out for two reasons.
 Firstly, due to the colour of his skin but also due to his lack of medical qualifications, he was not able to access the surgical area.
 Secondly, Naki's technical skills were quite limited.
 Although he was able to show students how to transplant dog hearts, his crude technique due to the lack of medical training made it impossible for him to show the much more difficult pig heart transplant.
 Von Sommoggy referred to Naki as a friend who, under the circumstances of his life, could not be capable of such a feat.
 All the more he emphasized Naki's desire to be able to do something for the education of future generations, so that they would have the basics that are needed for such specialized activities.